dicer2000/CS4760_Monitor/README.md

 Monitors are now the big question of the day.
 I'm reviewing the lecture and also some online resources.
 My question is should it be implemented all within the monitor?
 Or maybe it should be partially in the monitor and then also in the consumer.
 Or maybe the consumer calls the monitor to lock?
 I'm not sure how it works together.

+I had a huge, nasty bug to fix.
+It took me several days to find it.
+I was incrementing the currentItem pointer, before setting a flag to indicate processing is ready.
+That worked 90% of the time, though it was technically incorrect.
+In the end I removed the flag as it was redundant.
+Once I figure it out and changed the order of things, it all lit up and ran correctly.

 ## Work Log